sgxcj777/Advesarial-robustess-evaluation-Framework/Level 5/Tensorflow/README.md

 IBM ART library provides a convenient wrapper `KerasClassifier(model)` for keras/tensorflow framework that provides functions that provide the above mentioned parameters. (details in the examples).

 ### Black-box
+In a black box setting, there needs access to model's gradients.
+Thus the concept of using a surrogate model to obtain gradients is employed.